bharathkreddy/expressapp/README.md

       2. change wrongroute middleware to generate and error.
       3. **4e03cff** pass error to `next`.
 If anything is passed into next in any middleware, express will assume its an error and will bypass rest of middlware stack and pass this error to the global error handler.
       4. **1b60399** Refactor: Create an appError class in utils folder, we add `Error.captureStackTrace(this, this.constructor)` to preserve the error stack trace.
-      5. Refactor - moved global error middleware to contollers section as errorController.js
+      5. **5795fd1** Refactor - moved global error middleware to contollers section as errorController.js
+      6. Catching Errors in Async functions.